 Jane shrugged.
 "Ain't important.
 Who're you?"
 When Maura remained silent, Jane sighed and said, "You might as well tell me now.
-If you're fixing to stay in Hollow Creek—and if that's your final destination, it seems like you'll be staying there a while—I'm goin' to find out who you are, anyway."
+If you're fixing to stay in Hollow Creek, I'm goin' to find out who you are anyway."

-After a quick internal debate, Maura finally said, "I'm Dr. Maura Isles."
+After a quick internal debate, Maura straightened up and adopted her most confident tone to declare, "I am Dr. Maura Isles."

 "Doctor!
 Well, well.
 That's mighty remarkable, Maura."

 And the funny thing was that she actually sounded and looked sincere.
-Fidgeting slightly, Maura said, "May I ask… who exactly you are?"
+Trying not to fidget, Maura said, "May I ask… who exactly you are?"

 "Sure," Jane said, crossing her legs.
 "Hollow Creek is sort of my hometown, I guess you could say."